naliferov/varcraft/README.md

 # varcraft
 🧙‍♂️ Javascript sandbox

-Edit objects with code and run it
+Edit objects with javascript and run it.